-You will explore several areas of international commercial practice in which attempts have been made to harmonise or codify the law, and consider how successful these efforts have been, and ways in which the process can be improved.
+You’ll explore several areas of international commercial practice in which attempts have been made to harmonise or codify the law, and consider how successful these efforts have been, and ways in which the process can be improved.

-You will have the chance to develop your research and analytical skills and learn how to develop and communicate your own ideas.
+You will have the chance to develop your research and analytical skills, and learn how to develop and communicate your own ideas.

 With the consent of the Course Director, you can also choose up to 40 credits from modules from other postgraduate courses offered by UEA, allowing you to personalise your course to your specific interests.
 For example, you might choose a module from one of UEA’s International Relations, International Development, Business, or Economics courses.

 Optional A Modules(Credits: 40)

 Optional B Modules(Credits: 60)